denosaurs/denon/README.md

 ### Script Options

 Options can be script specific or be declared as global in the root of the config file.
-Script options are greatly inspired by the [velociraptor](https://github.com/umbopepato/velociraptor).

 #### Environment variables